animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <div class="paragraph">

-However, {sdg-name} recognizes that a typical developer workflow might be to extract and export data from one environment into several snapshot files, zip all of them up, and then conveniently move the zip file to another environment for import.
+However, Spring Data for GemFire recognizes that a typical developer workflow might be to extract and export data from one environment into several snapshot files, zip all of them up, and then conveniently move the zip file to another environment for import.